William E. Macaulay Honors College: Students

-Macaulay Honors College students have won numerous local and national awards, such as the Harry S. Truman Scholarship, the Rhodes Scholarship, Schwarzman Scholarship, the Intel Science Talent Search ($100,000 award), The Barry Goldwater, the Jeannette K. Watson Fellowship, Fulbright Fellowship, Bienecke Fellowship, Salk Fellowship, and the Benjamin A. Gilman International Scholarship.
+Macaulay Honors College students have won numerous local and national awards, such as the Harry S. Truman Scholarship, the Rhodes Scholarship, Schwarzman Scholarship, the Intel Science Talent Search, The Barry Goldwater, the Jeannette K. Watson Fellowship, Fulbright Fellowship, Bienecke Fellowship, Salk Fellowship, and the Benjamin A. Gilman International Scholarship.

 Admissions

-Macaulay Honors College accepts applications from high school seniors applying for the first time to be freshman immediately following their senior year.
+Macaulay Honors College accepts applications from high school seniors entering the freshman class.
 Macaulay does not accept transfer students or applicants applying for mid-term entry.
-The college advises applicants to research the eight CUNY senior colleges which participate in Macaulay prior to submitting an application, which is available online.
+The college advises applicants to research the eight CUNY senior colleges which participate in Macaulay prior to submitting an application.
 Applicants to Macaulay are then considered for acceptance to the undergraduate degree program at the CUNY campus designated on their applications.